DeepSRT/roadmap/README.md

 ---

 Have questions or ideas?
-Let’s build DeepSRT together! ❤️
+Let’s collaborate on DeepSRT together! ❤️